DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 *Still no idea where citizens of Skyrim get their apples, tomatoes, garlic and many other things from, but at least we know where we can get them from.
-And don’t worry, I have patched it, so you will be able to grow only things I consider to be immersive to be grown.*
+And don’t worry, I have patched it, so you will be able to grow only things I consider to be immersive to be grown by player character.*

 ### [3D Mountain Flowers Hearthfire Planters Fix](https://www.nexusmods.com/skyrimspecialedition/mods/49113)